adamk72/commonplacebook/packages/strapi/STRAPI_NOTES.md

 - You may find documentation to be out of date, especially in some of the blog posts.
 For example, [this](https://strapi.io/blog/strapi-internals-customizing-the-backend-part-1-models-controllers-and-routes) post refers to `ctx.request.params` which should actually be just `ctx.params`.
 - When adding a "user" as a relation to an content type, note that there are two types: `users-permissions` and `admin`.
 Make sure you pick the correct one.

+## Interesting Tidbits

+- When you add a new route (the docs on this are pretty straight forward) into an existing API path, that will show up in the admin UI (under U&P Plugin -> Roles) as a sub-section of the initial API.
+So when I added "my-words" to the "user-word" API, it showed up under "user-word."
+This is how you can set the new route's permissions.

 # Strapi in General